Modern animation in the United States: Broadcast networks

 Throughout the 1990s, the "Big Three" networks (ABC, NBC, and CBS) were no longer a three-way oligopoly.
 On cable TV, Cartoon Network, Nickelodeon, and Disney Channel all grew to a point where they were and are still competitive with the broadcast networks around the world.
-The fledgling Fox network launched their Fox Kids programming block on weekdays and Saturdays in 1990, while The WB joined the competition with a kid's programming block shortly after the network's 1995 launch.
+The fledgling Fox network launched their Fox Kids programming block on weekdays and Saturdays in 1990, while The WB joined the competition with a kids' programming block shortly after the network's 1995 launch.

-When NBC compared the success of the live-action youth sitcom Saved by the Bell to the paucity of their animated hits, they gave up on cartoons in 1992, instead concentrating on live-action teenage shows with their Saturday-morning TNBC block.
+When NBC compared the success of the live-action youth sitcom Saved by the Bell to the paucity of their animated hits, they stopped airing cartoons in 1992, instead concentrating on live-action teenage shows with their Saturday-morning TNBC block.
 ABC was purchased by Disney in 1996, and Disney transformed ABC's Saturday schedule into a series of Disney-produced animated cartoons collectively named One Saturday Morning.
-CBS was simply never able to come up with any new hits once the shows that anchored its late 1980s/early 1990s Saturday morning lineup—Muppet Babies, Teenage Mutant Ninja Turtles, Garfield and Friends, etc.—ran their respective courses.
-When CBS was purchased by Viacom, which also owned Nickelodeon, Viacom simply repurposed much of the Nick Jr. lineup—in addition to adding a Saturday edition of the CBS morning-news program The Early Show.
+CBS was never able to come up with any new hits once the shows that anchored its late 1980s/early 1990s Saturday morning lineup—Muppet Babies, Teenage Mutant Ninja Turtles, Garfield and Friends, etc.—ran their respective courses.
+When CBS was purchased by Viacom, which also owned Nickelodeon, Viacom repurposed much of the Nick Jr. lineup—in addition to adding a Saturday edition of the CBS morning-news program The Early Show.

 As a result of years of activism by Action for Children's Television and others against shows they believed blurred the line between entertainment and advertising, the Children's Television Act was passed in 1990.
-It began to be strictly enforced in 1996.
-The Federal Communications Commission began requiring three hours a week of educational and informational program intended explicitly for children, at times when children were awake.
+It was strictly enforced starting in 1996.
+The Federal Communications Commission began requiring three hours a week of educational and informational programs intended explicitly for children, at times when children were awake.
 Since this required three hours to be "off-limits" to programs aimed at the general public, the networks naturally chose to air them on Saturday morning, when children were already watching.
 As a result, almost every Saturday-morning network show is required to contain some educational content.
-Fox and The WB worked around this problem by airing short one-hour weekday children's blocks instead of morning news shows, but those weekday blocks no longer exist (with the notable exception of PBS, which continues to have large weekday children's programming blocks as of 2010).
+Fox and The WB worked around this problem by airing short one-hour weekday children's blocks instead of morning news shows; however, those weekday blocks no longer exist (with the notable exception of PBS, which continues to have large weekday children's programming blocks as of 2010).
 Nonetheless, there were still a few toy-based children's programs in the 1990s, particularly Power Rangers and Pokémon.

 Cable networks were not subject to these—or most other—FCC requirements, which allowed their series to have more leeway with content than network shows.
 The impact of the new regulations was almost instantaneous: by 1997, Nickelodeon had rocketed past its broadcast competitors to become the most-watched network on Saturday mornings.

 Animation for adults

-The 1990s saw the beginnings of a new wave of animated cartoon series targeted primarily to adults and teenagers, after a lack of such a focus for over a decade.
+The 1990s marked the beginning of a new wave of animated cartoon series, primarily targeted at adults only, following a decade of little focus on such age groups.